-The spread of COVID-19 has triggered extraordinary disruptions to businesses worldwide and it appears that many geographic regions are experiencing a second wave of virus outbreak.
+The second wave of COVID-19 outbreak is being experienced by the world's major economies.
+In most instances, virus caseloads have exceeded those that occurred during the initial wave of the outbreak.
+Promising progress has been made in the development of effective vaccines; however, the extraordinary disruptions to the global economy are likely to for the near term.
 To date, Cymat's production facility has remained operational.
 Cymat has modified production procedures and adopted protocols to ensure the continued health and safety of our employees, customers and suppliers as well as the community at large.
 The Canadian government continues to develop and re-assess relief measures enacted to ease the economic impact of the pandemic.
 Cymat management continues to closely monitor and assess the evolving situation and will respond accordingly.